 In 2010 I was invited by the then local Councillor to sit on the Mudgeeraba Division Advisory Committee and attended regular meetings.
 2011 saw my appointment as a director on the board of the Australian Wagyu Association where I served for just under a year, resigning to focus my attention on my new role with Gold Coast City Council.

 At the 2012 local government election I was elected to represent Division 9, covering the 35,000 residents living in the suburbs of Mudgeeraba, Highland Park, Worongary, Tallai, Bonogin, Gilston, Advancetown, Numinbah Valley & Natural Bridge, Springbrook and Austinville.
-I sit as Deputy Chair of the Governance, Administration and Finance committee and am also a member of the Economic Development committee, the Community & Cultural Development committee, and was the Gold Coast’s representative on the SEQ Council of Mayors Environment and Sustainability Committee.
+I sat as Deputy Chair of the Governance, Administration and Finance committee until 2016 and was also a member of the Economic Development committee, the Community & Cultural Development committee, and was the Gold Coast’s representative on the SEQ Council of Mayors Environment and Sustainability Committee.
 Upon resolution of Council, I was made the City of Gold Coast “Kindness Ambassador” working with the global World Kindness Movement and World Kindness Australia to see our city develop a reputation where generosity and compassion is promoted and celebrated.
 In 2013 I was appointed by the State Minister for Agriculture, John McVeigh, to sit on the Darling-Downs Moreton Rabbit Board (DDMRB).
 Throughout 2012 & 2013, an informal role as the Council’s primary advocate for the IT sector evolved, with close involvement in the GovHack and Startup Weekend events along with working closely with Griffith University on IT department initiatives, such as the Opmantek Industry Award.
 In 2014, I led a city-sponsored trade mission with Silicon Lakes CEO and Gold Coast entrepreneur Aaron Birkby to San Francisco with a dozen SEQ-based startups, also visiting Las Vegas to check out the famous Downtown Project, an urban renewal and digital transformation project.
 I championed a variety of cultural programming for the city and local area, partnering with Bleach* Festival for the inaugural Mudgeeraba “Picnic in your Patch” that featured the ARIA award-winning Clare Bowditch, brokered agreements with Woodford Folk Festival’s “Festival of Small Halls” which delivered the first international musicians to play in our Hinterland’s quaint historical halls, and co-produced “Summertime Sessions in the Village” with Gold Coast music champion Polly Snowden of PolliNation Music, which is a Friday night music program that delivered economic and social benefit to Mudgeeraba while profiling the best Gold Coast acoustic artists.

 I’m excited about the opportunity to lead our division for the coming decade, proudly representing the city as we host the 2018 Commonwealth Games and hopefully continuing the work of previous Councillors, whilst trying to connect the growing number of young families like my own to the wonderful legacy of community spirit generated by pioneering families who have lived in our area for many generations.